 Argyll and Bute Council will make available dates of its formal committee meetings and dates of Area Community Planning Groups, local liaison groups as existing.

-Argyll and Bute Council will provide Internet facilities for use through local libraries

 Communications

 The council’s advice on communications is contained within “Code of Guidance for Communications with the Council.”
 Argyll and Bute Council is committed to respecting this advice.